NixOS/rfcs/rfcs/0000-minimal-daemon.md

 Originally, each Nix command was its own executable, but then we combined them into one executable.
 I think this is fine for the main user-facing commands, but not good for the daemon.

+Finally, it's probably best not to give the daemon---a long lived process running with elevated privileges---access to tons of dead code.
+C++ doesn't exactly prevent memory errors, and that dead code just more fodder to be used in some low-level attack.
+There are other solutions to this in the long term, but this is the easiest solution in the short term.

 \[This RFC is completely separate from the ongoing IPFS work.]

 # Detailed design